courtneylouie/Class-Project/README.md

 # Final Project

 **Overview**
 I used the scholarly package to get publication titles, years, and number of citations from Google Scholar for animal science professors at 5 universities in the US.
+I cleaned the data by checking for outliers, non-English titles and present some summary statistics and word clouds.
 Then I used knn regression to predict the number of citations based on the text of the publication titles.

 **Getting the data**
 Notebook: data_acquisition.ipynb